khativibhu/StopwatchAndTimerApp/README.md

+#StopWatch and Timer App

+This project contains a stopwatch and a timer with start,pause and resume functionality.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.